 I started a log of selected data (in the Torque Lite app) from the engine.
 Then I drive the car and stored the data in the smartphone.
 Later when home I transfer that data to my PC and put it in a Excel sheet and draw this graph from the data:(click on the image to get a full resolution photo in a new window)

 What you see here are the rpm, speed and air mass that flow into the engine and the Fuel trim from bank 1 and 2, the x-axis is time.

 When the engine has warmed up it goes into a closed loop, that's when the ECU box start to control the fuel against the emission.
-What it shows are the compensation in % of the default values (1 gram fuel to 14 gram air mass) it regulate the fuel with.
+What it shows are the compensation in % of the default values (1 gram fuel to 14 gram air mass) it fine adjust the fuel / air ratio with.
 You see how the red and blue line regulate the fuel inlet after the signal from O2 sensors, speed and rpm of the engine.
 This is very good to know when you do a troubleshooting in your engine.
-Bank 1 and 2 are the row of cylinders on a V6 engine, bank 1 is were the cylinder number one is, in my case the passenger side, steering to the left.
+Bank 1 and 2 are the row of cylinders on a V6 engine, bank 1 is were the cylinder number one is.
+Crossfire's V6 has bank 1 at the passenger side, steering wheel to the left.